memerglass/SMO-Blender-Level-Importer-DAE-Version/README.md

 Save it to somewhere easily accessible for Blender, name it what you'd like.

 5. Finally back in Blender, press File > Import > Import SMO Level XML, this will open a file browser window, navigate to the .xml file you saved, click on it, then press
 Import.
 Blender will be frozen temporarily, time varies on how big the stage is.
-Rotate the map by 90 degrees on the X axis.
-It will probably be massive, so scale it to .001.
+It will probably be massive, so scale it to .025.
 Then press View > Frame Selected

 Enjoy ripping levels from Super Mario Odyssey.

-DAE IMPORTER INSTRUCTIONS:
-1. Not yet, still being worked on.
+Notice:

+1. OdysseyEditor (EditorCore) don't use that anymore to select OdysseyModels folder.

+2. OBJ are no longer supported.
+But DAE are supported